 - Psychology Applied to Law

-Criminal justice happens to be a popular FNU program.
+Criminal justice happens to be a popular FNU program, but you can expect this much variety from many of our programs in order to provide a well-rounded education.
 To learn more about your career possibilities in this and other fields, contact one of our counselors today.

 Career Options for A.A.
 Graduates